Vitim (river)

 Including river Vitimkan, its western source, it is 1978 km long, and has a drainage basin of 225000 km2.

 It is navigable from the Lena to Bodaybo.
 Upstream, tugs can haul barges as far as the Baikal Amur Mainline (BAM), but this is becoming rare.

 The Vitim is an excellent place for adventure rafting, but is rarely visited because of its isolation.
 Baissa, one of the famous localities of fossil insects is situated on the left bank of the Vitim River.

 History

 The first Russian to explore the river was probably Maksim Perfilyev in 1639–40, who brought back reports of the upper Amur River.

 Formerly, because of its swift current, goods were hauled 144 km overland from Chita to Romanovka.
 There boats were built, floated down the river, and broken up at their destination.
 This lasted until the late 1940s.

+Vitim impact event

 The Vitim event occurred in the Vitim River basin near Bodaybo on 25 September 2002.
 The event was probably caused by a bolide.
 The event was similar to Tagish Lake.